 Big data is characterized by the tremendous volumes, varieties and velocities of data that are generated by a wide array of sources, customers, partners and regulators.
-Financial Institutions that can harness big data, in the form of transactions, real-time market feeds, customer-service records, correspondence and social media posts, can derive more insight about their business than ever before and build competitive advantage.
-Successfully harnessing big data can help Financial Institutions achieve three critical objectives for transformation:
+Banks that can harness big data, in the form of transactions, real-time market feeds, customerservice records, correspondence and social media posts, can derive more insight about their business than ever before and build competitive advantage.
+Successfully harnessing big data can help banks achieve three critical objectives for banking transformation: